sachinpatil-soc/30-Day-SOC-Analyst-Challenge-2025/🚀 Day#2:– Windows Security Logs .md

 ## 🎯 Objective

-The objective of this lab is to introduce participants to Windows Security Logs and provide hands-on experience in analysing these logs for security-related events.
-You will learn to explore and interpret various critical security logs, including login attempts, user account changes, and other system events that may indicate potential security threats.
+The objective of this lab is to learn Windows Security Logs and provide hands-on experience in analysing these logs for security-related events.
+Will learn to explore and interpret various critical security logs, including login attempts, user account changes, and other system events that may indicate potential security threats.

 ## 🛠️ Lab Setup